 2. The Plant is Wilted and Weak

-Your Pothos might appear to be dying, but do not worry; a few hours of sun does cause wilting.
-However, you can quickly bring it back to life.
+Weak, wilted foliage may appear like the Pothos is dying, but do not worry; a few hours of direct sunlight does cause wilting.
+And you can quickly bring it back to life.

 If the leaves appear to be limp and floppy, it is due to excessive dehydration.

-Bring the Pothos inside and give some water.
+Bring the Pothos inside and give them some water.
 It will revive in a few hours.

 3. Stopped Producing Vines

-If your Pothos plant suddenly stopped producing vines and looks dense, blame the sun (or yourself for placing them outdoors).
+If your Pothos plant suddenly stops producing vines and looks dense, blame the sun (or yourself for placing them outdoors).

 The heat stress prohibits the plant from making food and hence becomes stunted.